westim/ConcentrationGame/README.md

 These assignments are not graded or reviewed.

-To anyone completing the assignments: I encourage you to attempt to solve the assignments for a few days before referencing other public solutions.
-If you do get stuck, I recommend comparing several different solutions to find one that helps you complete your solution to the problem.
-Free from the constraints and pressure of a grading system, learning and staying motivated should be the top priorities.
+I encourage any future students to attempt to solve the assignments for a few days before referencing other public solutions.
+I also recommend comparing several different solutions to find one that helps find a solution to the problem.

+## Contributing

+I welcome any Issues or Pull Requests to improve this repository!
+I am not an iOS expert.

 ## Concentration Game